matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 Permanent App Data (example User Account).
 Fetched / Produced in running container.
 Stored in files or a database.
 Must not be lost if container stops / restarts.
 Read + write, permanent, stored with containers and volumes.

-105) What is the Docker image naming convention?
+104) What is the Docker image naming convention?
 Answer: 'username/repository:tag'.

-106) What is a Docker container checkpoint?
+105) What is a Docker container checkpoint?
 Answer: A Docker container checkpoint is a saved state of a container, including its configuration and data.

-107) Kubernetes delete commands?
+106) Kubernetes delete commands?
 Answer:
 a) 'kubectl delete -f kafka-client.yaml'.
 b) 'helm uninstall gke-container-kafka'.
 c) 'gcloud container cluster delete panda-cluster --zone europe-west4-a'.

-108) How does Docker handle resources constraints for containers?
+107) How does Docker handle resources constraints for containers?
 Answer: Docker sets resource limits through configuration flags or resource management commands, such as '--memory' and '--cup-shares', allowing for control over the resources that a container can use.

-109) Google Cloud Kubernetes?
+108) Google Cloud Kubernetes?
 Answer:
 a) 'gcloud auth login'.
 b) 'gcloud config set project'.
 c) 'gcloud container cluster create'.
 d) 'kubectl get nodes'.

-110) Kubernetes namespace?
+109) Kubernetes namespace?
 Answer: Provides a mechanism for isolating groups of resources within a single cluster.

-111) Kubernetes Pods, Services?
+110) Kubernetes Pods, Services?
 Answer: A Pod is the smallest deployable unit.
 A Pod can consist of one or more containers.
 Services are used to expose deployment through NodePort or LoadBalancer.

-112) Kubernetes Concepts?
-Answer:
-a) Open Source: container orchestration to allow automating deployment, management and scaling.
-b) Nodes: The physical server or VMs that creates a Kubernetes cluster.
-c) Pods: The smallest unit of execution in Kubernetes.
-They are deployable units, and consists of one or more containers, which internally consists of one or more apps.
-d) Controllers: Used to deploy, manage and scale the Pods.
-e) Services: Used to expose deployments through NodePort or LoadBalancer.
-f) NodePort: Exposes the service on a static port on the nodeIP address.
-Node ports are in the 30000-32767 range by default.
-g) LoadBalancer: Exposes a single external IP, and internally holds multiple ports to distribute the load.

-113) Exposing a Kubernetes Service?
+111) Exposing a Kubernetes Service?
 Answer: Point the external IP to nodes, set firewall rules to access to node.

-114) Virtual Machine vs Docker Container?
+112) Virtual Machine vs Docker Container?
 Answer:
 a) Virtual Machines: PROS: Separated environments.
 Environment-specific configurations are possible.
 Environment configs can be shared and reduced reliably.